PeterWangIntel/crosswalk-website/Tizen-IVI-extension-tutorial.md

 This JavaScript file is converted into a C header file at build-time; that header file is then referenced from the extension code.
 This is the simplest way to incorporate the JavaScript code into the C extension.
 See the next section for details of how the conversion happens.

+#### A note on the JavaScript API

+Note that the asynchronous part of this API is *not suitable* for a real production environment.

+At the moment, when you invoke the `echoAsync()` method, you set a single global message listener: a function which waits for the next response to be returned by the C part of the extension.
+However, this approach would not work correctly if the processing which occurred in the extension took some time, and the `echoAsync()` method were invoked during that processing time.

+For example, consider the following program:

+    var callback1 = function (response) {
+      console.log(response + ' world');
+    };

+    var callback2 = function (response) {
+      console.log(response + ' cruel world');
+    };

+    // 1
+    echo.echoAsync('hello', callback1);

+    // 2
+    echo.echoAsync('goodbye', callback2);

+When invocation 1 occurs, the message listener is set to `callback1`.
+If the extension takes several seconds to respond, invocation 2, which resets the message listener to `callback2`, may have already happened.
+Consequently, both responses will be handled by `callback2`.
+Which in turn means you'll see this on the console:

+    hello cruel world
+    goodbye cruel world

+instead of the anticipated:

+    hello world
+    goodbye cruel world

+The solution is to pass a token from the JavaScript API to the C API; then return the same token with the response from the C extension.
+The JavaScript API maintains a mapping from these tokens to the appropriate callbacks, so when responses are returned, the correct handler can be invoked.
+The usual way to implement this would be to pass JSON strings between the JavaScript and C pieces of the extension.
+However, this is a complicated process, and too complex for the scope of this tutorial.

+If you're interested in seeing a real world example of how this would be implemented, the [Crosswalk Tizen extensions](https://github.com/crosswalk-project/tizen-extensions-crosswalk) are a good place to start, e.g. [the application API JavaScript file](https://github.com/crosswalk-project/tizen-extensions-crosswalk/blob/master/application/application_api.js).

 ### C header file for the JavaScript API

 The header file, `extension/echo-extension.h`, is a generated file which looks like this: